 Meanwhile, the measures taken to quarantine and treat the population of Wuhan were grotesquely inhumane.
 Apartment buildings were welded shut.
 Temporary “hospitals” were created that actually served as jails for those believed to be sick with the virus.
 Locked into these places with no medical treatment and little food, the unfortunates were trapped there until death.

 In lying about the danger facing China, the CCP was acting according to its usual script.
 The CCP’s dominant narrative is that the Party is “great, glorious, and correct.”
 The presence of the deadly CCP virus in Wuhan, or, in 2003, of the SARS virus, doesn’t fit the script.
 As with SARS, the first response was denial.

 But in dealing with this virus, denial is not acceptable.
 The world needs to know its origin, and the CCP has refused to cooperate.
 Outside experts have not been allowed into Wuhan.

-And there is understandable concern about the activities of the Wuhan Institute of Virology, China’s only P4 lab, one meant for working with easily transmitted pathogens that can cause fatal illness.
+And there is understandable concern about the activities of the Wuhan Institute of Virology, China’s first P4 lab, one meant for working with easily transmitted pathogens that can cause fatal illness.
 As the official narratives offered for the source of the virus have been disproven, questions have been raised about whether the CCP virus leaked from the institute.

 In any case, as questions about the origin of the virus have gone unanswered, the CCP has begun throwing out wild charges that the United States is responsible.
 This will be met around the world with perplexity, if not ridicule.
 President Donald Trump has pushed back by referring to the “Chinese virus.”